 In the evening as these friends gathered for prayer time, the verbal statement overwhelmed the discussion and the prayer list.
 When it happened, the group prayed for spouses.

-It is not a problem to pray for a spouse, in fact there are verses like Matthew 7:7, James 1:1-9, and Psalm 21:2 that encourage this.
+It is not a problem to engage in a prayer for a spouse, in fact there are verses like Matthew 7:7, James 1:1-9, and Psalm 21:2 that encourage this.
 Here is the defining emotion in this type of prayer request:

 Are you praying for a spouse to be complete, or for the “icing on the top” in life?